 If the requestor is not resource agency, explain relevant public interest considerations in regard to the proposed study.

-This study request is being prepared on behalf of AEA in order to assist resource agencies and other stakeholders meet the requirements of the FERC Integrated License Process in the timeframe required to implement the proposed 2013–2014 studies
+To be provided by the requesting agency, Alaska Native entity, or other state or local agency.
 Describe existing information concerning the subject of study proposal, and the need for additional information.

 Between 1978 and 1985, archaeologists conducted cultural resources surveys, testing, and site excavations for the proposed Susitna Hydroelectric project and ancillary facilities (construction camps, transmission lines, access roads).
 While the project proposed in the 1980s had a different footprint than the currently proposed Project, much of the areas overlap.
 For the 1980s project, annual and summary reports described over 270 sites which required some form of analysis and curation of associated artifacts (e.g., Dixon 1985; Dixon et al. 1985; Greiser et al. 1985, 1986).
 Another 22 previously-known sites were revisited and documented.
 Of the sites found, 111 were located through subsurface testing (resulting from ~ 28,000 shovel tests).
 Some 99% of the known cultural resources have not been evaluated for their eligibility for listing on the National Register of Historic Places, a necessary step in the Section 106 process required by the National Historic Preservation Act (36 CFR 800).
 Of the known sites, 87% have prehistoric remains, 2% have protohistoric remains, 10% have historic and modern remains and one site has paleontological remains.
 Advances in our understanding of the geoarchaeology of the region’s stratigraphy, especially tephra deposits, requires a re-examination of the conclusions reached in the 1980s regarding site locations and distributions in time and space, and of the Project area’s cultural chronology from a predictive modeling perspective.